maxfields2000/dockerjenkins_tutorial/README.md

 # ATTENTION: Docker 1.12 Users!

 This guide uses the Docker-Plugin for jenkins (0.15 or 0.16).
 Which appear to have some compatibility problems with Docker 1.12.
-I will be posting an update to these tutorials (soon tm!) with moving to "Yet Another Docker Plugin" as a result (once I've ironed out testing/kinks/etc).
+When using Docker 1.12, please only use the jenkins2 folder which has evolved from the original blog articles however /is/ compatible with Docker 1.12.

-Until then, stick to using Docker 1.10 or 1.11 if you want to follow these guides!
-Thanks!
+If you want to follow these guides stick to Docker 1.10 or 1.11.

 # Jenkins and Docker Tutorial Series